drogatkin/TJWS2/1.x/doc/sbc/README.md

 **Note** that you do not need CORBA 3rd party libraries when you use Java 8.

 Copy starting server script `tjwserv-op` [3] to directory `/usr/local/tjws`.
 Make sure that the script has an execution permission.
-For example:
+You can add the permission like that:

 > chmod +x tjwserv-op